gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Step 3: Configure the Azure IoT Central Connection Information

 1. Open the **app_manifest.json** file
 2. You will need to redo the settings for the **app_manifest.json** file.
-Either copy from notepad if you still have open, or copy from the **app_manifest.json** file you created in lab 2.
+Either copy from notepad if you still have open or copy from the **app_manifest.json** file you created in lab 2.

     ![](resources/visual-studio-open-app-manifest.png)